apache/druid/docs/content/Design.md

 1. A running [ZooKeeper](http://zookeeper.apache.org/) cluster for cluster service discovery and maintenance of current data topology
 2. A MySQL instance for maintenance of metadata about the data segments that should be served by the system
-3. A “deep storage” LOB store/file system to hold the stored segments
+3. A "deep storage" LOB store/file system to hold the stored segments

 ### Data Storage